 Alternatives to a business line of credit

 If borrowing money for short-term business needs, consider the alternatives.
 Online unsecured business loans require minimal paperwork and are approved quickly.
-With Moula, for example, the application takes around 10 minutes to complete.
+With Moula, for example, the application takes around 7 minutes to complete and you’ll get an answer within 24 hours.
 In addition, your data is safely and securely analysed online to determine your eligibility and the amount of the loan.
 Once approved, the funds are transferred immediately to your bank account.
 Learn more about unsecured business loans from Moula.

 For an overview of business loan options available, read The Complete Guide to Business Loans in Australia.

 Also, check out our business loan calculator to get an estimate of loan repayments.